melizhang/mt-alt-doc/en/snap/platform/overview.md

 # 3rd Party Ecommerce Platform

-If you are using 3rd party E-commerce platform or SaaS like Shopify, Sirclo, and Jejualan.
+This guide is written to cater for integration via 3rd party E-commerce platform or SaaS such as Shopify, Sirclo, and Jejualan.

-We have partnered with various platfroms to make integration process as easy as possible.
-This page contains a list of platforms that have partnered with Midtrans, if you are using 3rd party platform and would like for us to integrate with it, please contact [support@midtrans.com](mailto:support@midtrans.com "email support")
+Refer to the list below for E-commerce platforms currently supported by Midtrans.
+If you are using a 3rd party platform not listed below and would like for us to integrate with it, please contact us at [support@midtrans.com](mailto:support@midtrans.com "email support").

-Step by step guide to integrate Snap to your platform of choice, will be explained below.
+Follow the links for a step-by-step guide to integrate SNAP to your platform of choice.
-#### Choose from any platform of your choice:
+#### Choose your platform:
 <br>

 <div class="my-card">